- This event has passed.

 Artists: Daniele Buetti, Maria Bussmann, Gunter Damisch, Oliver Dorfer, Joannis Avramidis, Alfred Hrdlicka, Paulina Korobkiewicz, Andreas Leikauf, Oswald Oberhuber, Hans Staudacher and Miha Strukelj.

 Cultural exchange with Vienna-based Galerie Ernst Hilger focuses on the dialogue between Painting, Photography Drawing and Sculpture.
-The exhibition is comprised of works in various mediums by nine international artists.
+The exhibition is comprised of works in various mediums by ten international artists.

 - Daniele Buetti is one of the principle artists concerned with consumerism and informed society.
 His installations, videos, light boxes, sculptures, drawings, and performances reflect, comment on, and underline our present times in physically powerful, atmospheric images.